onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 What if we valued things in a new monetary paradigm such that there was no such thing as liquidity and therefore no liquidity crisis?

-We must co-create the meaning of life - define it and manifest it

-We must make transparency pay

 We can derive morality and then assign a valence to everything in the world according to our judgement of it is

 If someone understands the mechanics and logics of the system then they’d easily trust most of it by default and have a better level of degree of certainty/conviction
 We need to crowdsource the search for competence and also the reward fund for the winners weighted by contribution

-Reading this book constitutes initiation into the parallel society

-We need to vote on mechanisms - not people

 This is the highest leverage anyone could find